MoveUpHealth/example-shopping-interface/designdocs/README.md

 ### ID Retrieval Patterns

 Since will be retrieving the reviews only after looking at a customer or product id, we technically do not need to store those in the review itself.
-However, when retrireving a Review, we will need to retrieve both the review information and the information of the other document type.
+However, when retrireving a Review document, we will need to retrieve both the review information and the information of the other document type.
 For example, if we retrieve a review for a customer, we will also need to retrieve its corresponding product, and if we retrieve a review for a product, we will also need to retrieve information about its corresponding customer.
-To resolve this without needing the review items themselves to have the extra ids, we could store the corresponding review\_id's and product\_id's together in the
-User document, and the corresponding review_id's and usernames
+To resolve this without needing the review items themselves to have the extra ids, we could store the corresponding review\_id's and product\_id's together in the User document, and the corresponding review\_id's and usernames in the Product document.
+However, since doing this could nearly double the size of Users and Prodct documents with many associated reviews with little to no increase in retrieval speed, I do not believe this to be a good design choice.
+Therefore I have instead placed both the associated product_id and username in the Review schema itself to avoid the space costs of the alternative design choice.

 ### User Schema Notes